Enhydriodon: Palaeobiology

-Paleoecology
+Palaeoecology

 Pakistan and India

 E. falconeri and E. sivalensis, while both Enhydriodon species that were present in the Siwalik Hills in India and Pakistan during the Neogene period, did not coexist for the same epochs based on their formation deposit appearances.
 E. falconeri remains were present at the Nagri Formation (Dhok Milan and Sethi Nagri, Pakistan) and the Dhok Pathan Formation (Dhok Pathan and Hasnot, Pakistan), both formations dating back to the middle Siwaliks representing late Miocene.
 The species was also present at the Tatrot Formation (Tatrot, India) of the Upper Siwaliks from the early or middle Pliocene.
-In the Nagri and Dhok Pathan Formations, E. falconeri was shown to have existed with several archaic mammalian carnivorous families that went extinct before the Pliocene, such as the hyaenodont Dissopsalis and the amphicyonids Amphicyon and Arctamphicyon.
-The early otter species also existed with various extinct carnivorous members of extant families during the late Miocene such as other mustelids (Sivaonyx, Promellivora, and Plesiogulo), ursids Agriotherium and Indarctos, felids (Mellivorodon, Felis, the Pseudaelurus cat Leptofelis, and machairodont cats Megantereon and Paramachairodus), hyaenids (percrocutinae hyaenids Dinocrocuta and Percrocuta, ictitheres Hyaenictitherium and Ictitherium, Lepthyaena, Lycyaena, and Adcrocuta), viverrids (Viverra, Aeluropsis, and Vishnuictis), and the mongoose Herpestes.
-It is suggested that the extinction of the amphicyonids and percrocutids left empty predatory niches that were quickly filled other hyaenid genera, which became highly diversified and coexisted with felids in the subcontinent.
+In the Nagri and Dhok Pathan Formations, E. falconeri was shown to have existed with several archaic mammalian carnivorous families that went extinct before the Pliocene, such as hyainailourine hyaenodonts and amphicyonids.
+The early otter species also existed with various extinct carnivorous members of extant families during the late Miocene representing other mustelids, ursids, felids (felines and machairodontines), hyaenids (percrocutinae hyaenids ictitheres, and hyaenines), viverrids, and herpestids.
+It is suggested that the extinction of the amphicyonids and percrocutids left empty predatory niches that were quickly filled by other hyaenid genera, which became highly diversified and coexisted with felids in the subcontinent.

-Other extinct members of extant and extinct mammalian families were found in the Nagri Formation and thereby existed with E. falconeri including bovids (Tragoportax, Miotragocerus, Selenoportax, Pachyportax, and Gazella), giraffids Giraffokeryx and Giraffa, anthracothere Merycopotamus, tragulines Dorcabune and Dorcatherium, the suid Propotamochoerus, the equid Hipparion, rhinoceroses (Chilotherium, Subchilotherium, and Brachypotherium), the chalicothere Chalicotherium, proboscideans Gomphotherium and Pentalophodon, the hominid ape Sivapithecus, and the rodent Rhizomys.
+Other extinct members of extant and extinct mammalian families were found in the Nagri Formation and thereby existed with E. falconeri including bovids, giraffids, anthracotheres, tragulids, suids, hipparionine equids, rhinocerotids, chalicotheres, gomphotheres, hominids, and spalacids.
 An extinct reptilian species of gharial, Gavialis lewisi (?), is reported from the Dhok Pathan Formation of Pakistan and is Pliocene in age.

-Mammal genera that were found in the Dhok Pathan Formation are generally consistent with the mammal genera found within the Nagri Formation but also include bovids Taurotragus and Elaschistoceros, the giraffid Bramatherium, cervids (Rucervus, Cervus, and Axis), anthracothere Microbunodon, suids (Tetraconodon, Listriodon, Hippopotamodon, and Sivachoerus), the equid Sivalhippus, the rhinoceros Aceratherium, proboscideans Choerolophodon and cf. Paratetralophodon, the old world monkey Cercopithecus, and the old world porcupine Hystrix.
+Mammal genera that were found in the Dhok Pathan Formation are generally consistent with the mammal genera found within the Nagri Formation but also include other bovids, giraffids, cervine cervids, anthracotheres, suids, hipparionines, rhinocerotids, "tetralophodont gomphotheres", cercopithecids, and hystricids.